kaz-utashiro/greple-charcode/README.md

 # DESCRIPTION

-App::Greple::unicode is ...
+App::Greple::charcode is ...

 # LICENSE

-Copyright ©︎ 2025 Kazumasa Utashiro.
+Copyright︎ ©︎ 2025 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.